Public invited to take part in MAPS Great Speaker Event

 Youth speaker Brad Hurtig to present at Middle and High Schools on October 18

-The Merrill Area Public Schools (MAPS) will welcome popular youth speaker Micah Jacobson to the district March 7, and local community members are invited to attend.
+MERRILL, Wis. — The Merrill Area Public Schools (MAPS) will welcome popular youth speaker Brad Hurtig to the District Oct.
+18, and local community members are invited to attend.

-The event is part of the Merrill Great Speaker Forum, a 31-year-old program that brings in high-quality speakers to present to MAPS middle school and high school students on a yearly basis.
-Jacobson is an engaging speaker and the co-founder of The Boomerang Project, an organization that helps students transition to higher grade levels.
+The event is part of the Merrill Great Speaker Forum, a 42-year-old program that brings in high-quality speakers to present to MAPS middle school and high school students on a yearly basis.

-This year’s Great Speaker Forum will take place Thursday, March 7 at Merrill High School at 8:30 a.m., with another presentation at Prairie River Middle School at 1:00 p.m.
+This year’s Great Speaker Forum will take place Monday, Oct.
+18, in the Prairie River Middle School at 9:00 a.m. and then at the Merrill High School Fieldhouse at 1:00 p.m.